Onboarding Lead Jobs in USA with Visa Sponsorship

 Ask about sponsorship timelines before accepting interviews

 H-1B cap-subject sponsorship requires filing by April 1 for an October 1 start.
-If your OPT or grace period doesn't align, ask whether the employer can support cap-exempt alternatives or has previously sponsored E-3, TN, or O-1 petitions for similar roles.
+If your OPT or grace period doesn't align, ask whether the employer can support cap-exempt alternatives or has previously sponsored E-3, TN, or O-1 visa petitions for similar roles.

 Document your experience with HRIS and onboarding platforms